by Uma Blanchard

 The wind picked up, as it almost always did right after noon.
 It had become customary for us to get off the water by 2 p.m., and by 1 p.m. it was already clear we wouldn’t making much headway, so we began looking for a beach to hide ourselves away.
 After an hour of searching we rounded a steep point of land ragged with fissured rocks and found a little beach pushed up against between a 50’ sheer cliff and an equally high, steep wooded hill.
 It was the first spot with no vacation home in sight.
 While Soph held the kayaks, I scampered into the woods to relieve myself.
 After we carried our heavily loaded boats out of waves’ reach, I explored the crevices and overhangs under the cliff.
 Sophie scoped out the shore in the opposite direction.

 “Oh crap!
 There’s a staircase!”
-Sophie’s voice came from the beach around the corner on the side of backed against the wooded slope.
+Sophie’s voice came from around the corner on the side of the beach backed against the wooded slope.
 I joined her at the base of the wooded slope and saw in dismay a steep, wooden staircase, nearly ladder-like, climbing up the slope.
 These treacherous staircases are common on the north shore where people build on properties looking out over the lake.
 Storms pound these stairs in the winter, and we had seen many smashed staircases splintered on the beach.
 Sophie and I climbed the stairs to ask permission to camp on the beach.

 A climb that had us breathless led us to a striking modern house, hidden in the pines.
 It was built almost entirely of glass, and inside we saw tables and ceiling beams clearly made from reclaimed wood, sprawling marble countertops, and sculptural Scandinavian furniture.
 As we peered in to admire the deluxe interior, I noticed a squirrel perched on his hind legs on the deck staring in with us.
 With my wild hair and stinky armpits, I felt as if I were just another curious animal.
 Sophie and I checked the other side of the house and discovering faint tracks in a crushed gravel driveway.
 The residents were likely weekenders only, but to be on the safe side I left a note sharing the details of our journey and thanking them in advance for the privilege of spending the night on their beach.